Andyfanshen/RayTracing-with-Unity-URP/README.md

 ## Updated at 2024.4
 Maintance Stopped!
-If you would like a more stable, robust and efficient path tracing renderer with Unity Engine, and you also have the device supports hardware-raytracing (i.e. RTX series GPU cards), you may try this project: https://github.com/Andyfanshen/CustomRayTracing.
+If you would like a more stable, robust and efficient path tracing renderer with Unity URP, and you also have the device supports hardware-raytracing (i.e. RTX series GPU cards), you may try this project: https://github.com/Andyfanshen/CustomRayTracing.

 ## Renderer Feature
 We add a path tracing pass before postprocess pass by renderer feature, that's why we can run path tracing with Unity URP renderer.